ANSHURAJ11/LAMMPSatOU/README.md

   4. The next time you use it, File --> Site Manager --> select 'OSCER', then 'Connect'.
   5. To transfer files between OSCER and your local computer, please refer to [this page](https://wiki.filezilla-project.org/Using).

  - $HOME directory has a storage space of 20GB.
-To access more space, members in our group should move files to /ourdisk/hpc/cm3atou/username. [[NOTE](): this path is for our group only].
+To access more space, members in our group should move files to /ourdisk/hpc/cm3atou/username.
+[Note: this path is for our group only].
 There, the maximum storage space (for our group) is 18.6 TB.
 For large files (> 1GB), one can archieve files on OURRstore.
 For more information, new users can refer to this [page](https://www.ou.edu/oscer/support/storage_on_hpc)
  - A user should first use $HOME, then OURdisk.
 For some files on OURdisk, he/she can archieve them on OURRstore.
 # Terminal emulator
 You also need a terminal emulator to 'talk with' OSCER, e.g., submit a job.
 Feel free to use any terminal emulator.
 Here is a [selected list](https://en.wikipedia.org/wiki/List_of_terminal_emulators).